-From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night—so they’d discuss Olivia’s relationship with Ryan.
+From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 After the kids went to bed, the sisters remained in the living room.

 Katelyn sipped on her wine.
 “What should I do?
 She’s ruining her life.”

 Dark smudges underlined Elizabeth's eyes.
 Her cheeks had little color.
 She seemed to have trouble focusing.
 "You...
 Um, can-- um...
 Maybe..."
 Her head dipped forward.
 She snapped it back up.

 Katelyn tapped her on the shoulder.
 “Hey, I think you should go to bed.”

 “Get some rest.
 We’ll talk at breakfast.”

 In the morning, they settled down for breakfast in the upper lounge, away from the kids.